 - It’s quicker using the Twitter mobile app – tap to view a list then tap Edit and Manage Members to see a list of members – tap the X to remove each one.

 - At www.twitter.com, click to view your list, then click the ‘i’ icon at the top of the page to edit the list name and description, or delete it (on the mobile app, tap Edit)

 Subscribe to a Twitter list

-- When viewing a specific list, click the Subscribe button that appears just underneath the list description (or at the top of the screen on the mobile app).
+- When viewing a specific list on the Twitter app, click the Subscribe button at the top of the screen

 Share a Twitter list

 - If you want to share a link to a public Twitter list, copy the link from your browser address bar, for example https://twitter.com/SuperLuckyDi/lists/lucky-learners

 Sometimes you might be added to a Twitter list you don’t want to be on – this might happen automatically because you’ve tweeted with a certain hashtag or word!